What’s the difference between the Virtual Desktop Service and the Virtual Private Network?

 What's the difference between the Virtual Desktop Service and the Virtual Private Network?

-Aimed at: Edinburgh Napier’s staff and students
+Aimed at: Edinburgh Napier’s staff

 The Virtual Desktop Service (VDS) enables staff and students to access an Edinburgh Napier desktop from anywhere, anytime on almost any device.